digitalocean/navigators-guide/book/02-scale/ch05-config-mgmt.md

 This makes easy to modify your configuration and add in support for sticky sessions.
 Since the *DOLB* is used as a service rather than an immutable resource like a Droplet, a change to the configuration arguments won't cause the entire *digitalocean_loadbalancer* resource to be recreated.
 For more detail on the supported arguments and output attributes. check out https://www.terraform.io/docs/providers/do/r/loadbalancer.html.

 ### HAProxy cluster
-* managing rules
-  * simple because you just need to adjust your template file
-  * Able to customize (multiple backends and certs)
-  * jinja2 templating is powerful
-* updating your config
-  * semi-automatic
-  * jenkins
-  * consul-template

-Another option we went over when setting up a highly available web page was rolling out your own set of HAProxy load balancers.
+Another option we went over in the last chapter was deploying your own set of HAProxy load balancers.
 This method takes a bit more work to get up and running, but using this method will allow you to accomplish much more complex configurations and give you the access you need to tune lower level settings.
 If you're planning to run multiple sites or services and want to place them behind a single load balanced solution, this is a good option for you.
 Not only will you be able to set up multiple backend configurations but each one can be secured with a TLS certificate.

 Updating your configuration file is easy using the Jinja templating system that Ansible makes use of.
 It offers a robust list of features and which include the use of variables and control structures that you would find in a programming language like if statements, loops, math operations, and large library of built in filters.